AngeloR/Routex/README.md

 The line `use \Routex\Route;` is purely for convenience.

 The next line simply gets an instance of our application.
 The core application simply handles the configuration options and executing the router.

+We then create an instance of the \Routex\Route object and pass it a list of HTTP Verbs that we support (as an array).
+In this case, I'm using the default http verbs as defined in our config.php file.

 The next section defines a route that will respond to a `GET` request on the root of the document.
 If that occurs, it will call the callback (the anonymous function passed as the second argument).
 The callback is always passed `\Routex\Response\HttpResponse` and `\Routex\Request\HttpRequest` objects.